ScandinavianSection-UCLA/hGIS_ETK/README.md

 The shapefiles and tools are intended for use with ArcGIS.

 The three main collections are:

 1 fieldtrip data detailing Tang Kristensen's 267 trips as described in his memoirs, _Minder og Oplevelser_.

-2 data and tools related to the places Tang Kristensen visited on his field collecting trips 3 data and tools related to transportation means including train and ferry data
+2 data and tools related to the places Tang Kristensen visited on his field collecting trips

+3 data and tools related to transportation means including train and ferry data

 Additional data resources can be found through Digdag and the Danish Cadastral Survey (Kort og Matrikelstyrelsen).

-The data is free to use with attribution to this site, and to the following publications:
+The data is free to use with attribution to this site, under a CC-BY SA license, and to the following publications:

 Timothy R. Tangherlini.
 2013.
 Danish Folktales, Legends and Other Stories.
 Seattle: University of Washington Press.